ThomasBallardCI/Hexi-Skate-HardwareM1/README.md

 ## Design

 -   ### Website style
-    - The style of the website chosen was single-page format.
+    - The style of the website chosen was a single-page format.
 This allows the user to not only navigate to each section from the nav bar but also scroll through the entire website at their leisure.

 -   ### Imagery
     -  The large and bright 3D Printer image has been chosen because it is eye-catching and bright this draws the user's line of sight and shows the user the technologies used.
-The Purple and light colors in the image background were chosen to help convey a parody of the company's logo.
+The Purple and light colours in the image background were chosen to help convey a parody of the company's logo.
 The Large bright purple font takes the user's eyes naturally across the screen and guides them down to the information about what the company does and the materials they use.

 -   ### Colour Scheme
-    -  A light airy and modern color scheme is used to keep parody with the companies existing logo color scheme.
-Utilising a dark backgroud for the website helps the content "pop" making it easier on the eyes than a white background, whilst providing a contrast with the website content to help keep readability high.
+    -  A light airy and modern colour scheme is used to keep parody with the company's existing logo colour scheme.
+Utilising a dark background for the website helps the content "pop" making it easier on the eyes than a white background, whilst providing a contrast with the website content to help keep readability high.

         ![Colour Palette](documentation/supp-images/color-theme.jpg)

 -   ### Typography
-    -   Google Fonts were used to import Open Sans and sans-seriff fonts into styles.css.
+    -   Google Fonts were used to import Open Sans and sans-serif fonts into styles.css.
 These were chosen as they work well together and have a simple, unembellished, modern feel that is easy to read.

 -   ### Wireframes